farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 ## Negatively Inclined Individual

-People with a negative inclination or NI tend to possess the following traits.
+People with a negative inclination or NI lean towards the following traits.

 - Pessimistic.
 - Mistrusting.